terraform-google-modules/terraform-example-foundation/0-bootstrap/README-GitLab.md

 - [Terraform](https://www.terraform.io/downloads.html) version 1.5.7 or later
 - [jq](https://jqlang.github.io/jq/) version 1.6 or later.

+Version 1.5.7 is the last version before the license model change.
 To use a later version of Terraform, ensure that the Terraform version used in the Operational System to manually execute part of the steps in `3-networks` and `4-projects` is the same version configured in the following code

 - 0-bootstrap/modules/jenkins-agent/variables.tf
    ```